Medications

-Needles, sharps and syringes are not accepted in the Drop Box.
-For proper disposal information, see needles and sharps.
+Needles, sharps, lancets, and syringes are not accepted in the Drop Box.
+For information on proper disposal, see Needles and Sharps.

 Liquid medications are not accepted in the Sheriff's Rx Drop Box Program.
-Properly dispose of liquid medication by mixing it with something like coffee grounds, cat litter, dirt or sawdust to make it undesirable or unusable.
-Once the liquid is in an unusable state, place it in the regular trash for proper disposal.
+Properly dispose of liquid medication by mixing it with coffee grounds, cat litter, dirt, or sawdust to make it undesirable or unusable.
+Once the liquid is unusable, place it in the regular trash for proper disposal.
 Do not flush liquid medications into our sewer system or waterways.

-Contact your local police department or law enforcement agency about the disposal of e-cigarettes or vaping products.
+Do not put e-cigarettes or vaping products in your household trash or recycling.
+Contact your local police department or law enforcement agency about the disposal of e-cigarettes, vape pens, or vaping products.

 Special Collection Events